 The Tiananmen, Tian’anmen, or Gate of Heavenly Peace is in Beijing, the capital of China.

-The two pictures above are from the notorious 1989 freedom demonstrations.
-The left photo shows a lone patriot standing in the path of the tanks suppressing the protest.
-The right photo shows most of the tank column and many more tanks in the upper right corner waiting to join the convoy.
+Two of the pictures in the above slider are from the notorious 1989 Tiananmen Square freedom demonstrations.
+One photo shows a lone patriot standing in the path of the tanks suppressing the protest.
+The other photo shows most of the tank column and many more tanks in its upper right corner waiting to join the convoy.
 There is superb irony in using dozens of tanks against a lone freedom seeker at a place called The Gate of Heavenly Peace.

 Does Mao’s plan and Antifa control BLM?